jillesvangurp/jsonj/README.md

 ### Factory methods without builders

-If this is too verbose for you, JsonJ also supports a different style of doing the same:
+If this is too verbose for you, JsonJ also supports a different style of doing the same using simple static factory methods:

 ```java
 JsonObject o=object(